keldenl/Porfolio/_posts/2015-3-13-Online Sketchpad.md

 ---
 layout: post
 title: Online Sketchpad
-cat: Projects
+cat: Sketch
-role: Personal Project
+role: Web Sketch
 ---

 A sketchpad that anybody can use with just a browser.
 I wanted to bring my Processing sketches online, so I decided to learn p5.js – a open source project that does just that.